felixlu/awesome-stars/topics.md

 ## chatbot

 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Build AI Agents, Visually
-- [78/xiaozhi-esp32](https://github.com/78/xiaozhi-esp32) - Build your own AI friend
+- [78/xiaozhi-esp32](https://github.com/78/xiaozhi-esp32) - An MCP-based chatbot | 一个基于MCP的聊天机器人
 - [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore: